Toni500github/customfetch/README.md

 [![forthebadge](https://forthebadge.com/images/badges/works-on-my-machine.svg)](https://forthebadge.com)

 # Customfetch
->[!WARNING]
->customfetch is in alpha, it will be 100% ready with a stable release.\
->It is pretty stable right now though, so give it a try, why not\
->Don't forget to open any issue/PR for any problem.\
->Thanks!

 A system information fetch tool (or [neofetch](https://github.com/dylanaraps/neofetch) like program), which its focus point is the customizability and perfomance.\
 `customfetch` is designed to provide a really customizable way to display your system informations in the way you like or want.